By Jessa Paschke, Behavior and Training Specialist

 Did you know that over half of cat and dog owners give their pet food if they beg for it?
 Or overfeed pets to keep them happy?
 Unfortunately, today one out of three dogs and cats is overweight, and the numbers are growing.
 Check out this helpful information from Banfield about pet weight and how responsible pet owners can help their dog or cat.

 For dogs especially, it’s important to have opportunities to meet new people and be exposed to unfamiliar sights, sounds and scents.
 This helps dogs feel comfortable in new situations and remain well-behaved.
 Start with training to make sure your dog know what’s expected of him.
 Then, gradually increase opportunities for socialization.
-Here’s more info about socialization from our friends at PEDIGREE Foundation.
+Here’s more info about socialization from our friends at the Pedigree brand.